-NO. 5 - DEVELOPMENT/CONSTRUCTION OPERATIONS RISK

-High

-Trend Stable

-The risk associated with development, renovation or construction operations relates to:

-- Gecina's liability as project owner for the work carried out; - the amount of investment and the financial risk incurred; - whether the asset meets the needs of the market at the time of commercialization: - supply difficulties and increased cost of certain materials; - the risks associated with executing the project (failure to obtain the planned administrative authorizations, delays to construction works, etc.).

-The potential impacts are financial, with lower-than-expected profitability potentially arising from cost or schedule overruns, from failing to meet project-end rental targets, from reputational damage, or from executives' being held criminally liable in the event of failure to comply with health and safety regulations during the works.

-Gecina's Investment and Development Department implements a set of skills, processes and control systems on development projects to ensure:

-- the best match between the project and the needs of the market; - compliance with budget and time limits, taking into account tensions on some supplies (no impact to date); - compliance with specifications; - compliance with regulatory obligations and administrative authorizations obtained; - compliance with health and safety obligations.
+NO. 5 - DEVELOPMENT/CONSTRUCTION OPERATIONS RISK Impact rating DESCRIPTION OF THE RISK High The risk associated with development, renovation or construction operations relates to: Gecina's liability as project owner for the work carried out; Probability the amount of investment and the financial risk incurred; rating whether the asset meets the needs of the market at the time of commercialization; Possible supply difficulties and increased cost of certain materials; Trend Stable the risks associated with executing the project (failure to obtain the planned administrative authorizations, delays to construction works, etc.). ІМРАСТ The potential impacts are financial, with lower-than-expected profitability potentially arising from cost or schedule overruns, from failing to meet project-end rental targets, from reputational damage, or from executives' being held criminally liable in the event of failure to comply with health and safety regulations during the works.
+PRINCIPAL RISK CONTROL PROCESSES Gecina's Investment and Development Department implements a set of skills, processes and control systems on development projects to ensure: the best match between the project and the needs of the market; compliance with budget and time limits, taking into account tensions on some supplies (no impact to date); compliance with specifications; compliance with regulatory obligations and administrative authorizations obtained; compliance with health and safety obligations.